radleylewis/blog/src/flask_vs_node_001.md

 ## Syntax

 JavaScript's syntax has grown on me with time, and, despite the language's strangeness in many aspects, is not always visually that dissimilar to other languages like Java (especially when using TypeScript).
 Python on the other hand is famed for its simple syntax that *reads like English*.
 Even now, having come to appreciate JavaScript's flexibility and quirks, I still prefer the way Python reads, including the use significant white space.
 The easier it is to express your thoughts in code the better, because, it allows for greater concentration on the actual conceptual problem rather than on the implementation.
-If you haven't seen a piece of code before, then pythons syntax will make understanding that code easier, assuming that you have an equally sound understanding of each language (and that the code is clean!).
+If you haven't seen a piece of code before, then Python's syntax will make understanding that code easier, assuming that you have an equally sound understanding of each language (and that the code is clean!).
 It is for this reason that I can understand Python's success in non-IT fields such as finance and economics where those employing the language are themselves not programmers, and see a language as a tool or a means to an ends.
 While JavaScript's evolution leaves it feeling more modern, it is still less beautiful in my opinion, and far more difficult for a beginner to grasp too.

 ```python
 python += 1